John Burroughs: Legacy

 Woodchuck Lodge was designated a National Historic Landmark in 1962.
 Riverby and Slabsides were similarly designated in 1968.
-All three are listed on the National Register of Historic Places.

 Thirteen U.S. schools have been named for Burroughs, including public elementary schools in Washington, D.C.; Tulsa, Oklahoma; and Minneapolis, Minnesota; public middle schools in Milwaukee, Wisconsin; and Los Angeles; a public high school in Burbank, California, and a private secondary school, John Burroughs School, in St. Louis, Missouri.
 Burroughs Mountain in Mount Rainier National Park is named in his honor, as is Burroughs Creek in St. Louis County, Missouri.

 The John Burroughs Association was founded after his death to commemorate his life and works.
 It maintains the John Burroughs Sanctuary in West Park, New York, a 170-acre plot of land surrounding Slabsides, and awards a medal each year to "the author of a distinguished book of natural history".

 Another award bearing Burroughs name is available to Boy Scouts who attend Seven Ranges Scout Reservation in Kensington, Ohio.
 The requirements to achieve this award require ample knowledge in the field of plants, rocks and minerals, astronomy, and animals.
 The award has three levels: bronze, gold, and silver being the highest.
 Each level requires more knowledge in the given fields.